javierhonduco/blog/_posts/2023-3-7-efficiently-writing-binary-data-golang.md

 // [...]
 And other helper methods for other basic types.
 ```

-I wanted to have an ergonomic API that would encapsulate the slicing operations.
-Go's slices and the way they are implemented under the hood really helps here and I used some of the tricks you can do with them in this code.
+An ergonomic API that would encapsulate the slicing operations helps making the code more readable.
+Go's slices and their implementation really helps here and I used some of the tricks you can do with them in this code.
 It can be used like this:

 ```go
 const (